kevinveenbirkenbach/cymais/roles/svc-db-openldap/docs/Change_DN.md

 docker restart ldap
 ```

-Now, `cn=administrator,dc=cymais,dc=cloud` should be active as the new administrator account.
+Now, `cn=administrator,dc=infinito,dc=cloud` should be active as the new administrator account.